 Coco is available to stream on Netflix and available for purchase wherever films are sold.

 Synopsis: The film follows Valentin (Eugenio Derbez), a womanizer who has a one-night stand with Julie (Jessica Lindsey).
 Months later, Julie shows up at Valentin’s doorsteps along with a baby girl who she claims is his.
 Julie leaves the baby with Valentin after asking him for money but never comes back.
 Years pass and Valentin does his best to raise the baby girl and decides to name her Maggie (Loreto Peralta).

 I’ve been a fan of Derbez’s work since I was younger and always watched his sketch comedy show XHDRbZ whenever it was on tv.
 When the trailer for this film was released, I instantly knew that I was going to watch it.
 However, I was not prepared for the emotional roller coaster that the film would take me on.
 The overall bond between Valentin and Maggie carries the film to incredible heights.
 The direction the film takes near its halfway point was completely unexpected but made the film much more memorable.

 Instructions Not Included is available to stream for free on Vudu and also available for purchase wherever films are sold.

-There are many other films that I could have included on this list, but these have all made a major impact on my life in many different ways.
+There are many other films that I could have included on this list for Latinx Heritage Month, but these have all made a major impact on my life in many different ways.
 They all made me feel that Latinx stories matter and that they deserve to be told.
 Not all of them focus on the aspect of Latinx culture, but they all have incredible actors and actresses that bring incredible stories to life.